-On our West Virginia trip, I spied a bit of grey through the trees and had to investigate…
+On that West Virginia trip, I spied a bit of grey through the trees and had to investigate.

 When I got closer, I was excited to see it was an old barn… After knocking on the front door of the house next to it; the really sweet elderly couple who owned the farm were more than happy to let me take pictures with a bit of history and a lovely chat.

-The barn was built sometime in the 1930’s (karma) and they used it to keep thier farm tools and equipment.
+The barn was built sometime in the 1930’s (karma) and they used it to keep their farm tools and equipment.

 When they became too old to work the farm,